fieldtrip/website/development/project/opm_helmet_design.md

     cfg.outwardshift = 2; % two mm away from the surface
     [outcfg, sensor] = ft_sensorplacement(cfg, headshape);

-Note that we shift the sensor 2 mm away from the headshape.
+Note that here we have shifted the sensor 2 mm away from the headshape.

-We now repeat the placement, but rather than reading the 15x13x35 mm sensor geometry from the STL file, we specify a single OPM sensor that consists of three channels corresponding to the x, y, and z-direction.
+We now repeat the placement, but rather than reading the 15x13x35 mm sensor geometry from the STL file, we specify a single OPM sensor with three channels corresponding to the x, y, and z-direction.

     opm_single = [];
     opm_single.label = {